Thursday, August 22, 2024

 and sitting on the throne started beating the Earth;

-using thousands and thousands of sticks.
+throwing thousands and thousands of sticks.

-Mother Earth pours affection and abundant love
+Mother Earth, pouring affection and abundant love

-on her children, cares for them, feed them,
+on her children, feeding them, providing them

-shove her hair to sell for lakh-lakh rupees,
+Shave her hair to sell for lakh-lakh rupees,

 high hills she pampered in her lap as her darling,